 Remnant is a 4X space strategy game with a heavy emphasis on espionage, tactics and logistics.
 A few twists to the genre include: orbital mechanics, full 3D tactical combat with six degrees of freedom and a roster of randomly generated agents that act as governors, admirals and spies.
-We're currently on Kickstarter and Greenlight with plans to be released by the end of the year.

-Thanks for your continued support.
+Thanks for reading!

 Still getting settled on IndieDB, so I apologize for the lack of information thus far.
 I'll be expanding the information available over the next few days...

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.